 Most welcome offers are compatible with horse racing, and these deliver – by far – the biggest bonuses of all.
 Top bookies will also provide a range of ongoing promotions though, many of which can also be on racing.
 These can be split into two main types.
 The first is those which save you money, like faller insurance or money-back specials.
 The second is those which make you more money, like enhanced odds or best odds guaranteed.

-Below, you can see the five very best horse racing offers available in the UK right now.
+Let’s take a look at both the different types of promotion and very best horse racing offers available in the UK right now:

 Before you start staking on horse racing sportsbooks, it is important to understand the terms in which you come across.
 Below are some of the key horse racing betting terms and phrases to look out for: